-The Association of Human Rights Institutes – AHRI, consists of over 60 member institutions that carry out research and education in the field of human rights.
+The Association of Human Rights Institutes – AHRI, consists of 75 member institutions – and growing – that carry out research and education in the field of human rights across every continent.
 The objective of AHRI is to promote research, education and discussion in the field of human rights.

 AHRI Co-operation Agreement